sam-don/baby-stats/README.md

 - Clone repo to server
 - Create virtual env from 'api' directory and install requirements
-- Create a file at 'etc/systemd/system/baby-stats-api.service' and enter the following:
+- Create a file at 'etc/systemd/system/baby-stats-api.service' and enter the following (update the paths to suit your setup):
 ```
 [Unit]
 Description=A simple flask API for a baby stats game